SanchitAggarwal/apparel-classifiation/README.md

 #### **Experiment 4:** *Bag of Words on HoG Features + SVM - 30% Validation* ####
 Finally, We run the pipeline on 5K images for all the classes.
 The model is performing really bad.
 It has overfitted the Collar Neck Attribute.
 One way to improve this is to group the similar curve collars and then learn a hierarchical classifiers for same group collars with features like B-splines.
+In addition Parameter Tuning at different sections of the pipeline such as HoG extraction, BoW dictionary Learning, SVM training can further help improving the performance.
 The results can be further improve by including other features and using different models such as Random Forests.

 *Results*: